 - Who is responsible for rebalancing

-Step 1: Establish your rebalancing schedule.
 When should you rebalance?
 Most advisors prefer calendar rebalancing—quarterly, semiannually, or annually.
-Annual rebalancing is the most common, but you can also base the timing on your client service levels.
+Annual rebalancing is the most common, but you can base the timing on your client service levels.
 Maybe you rebalance larger accounts quarterly or semiannually, and smaller portfolios get annual rebalancing.
 Whatever the timing, be sure to document the schedule in your procedures manual.

-Step 2: Decide on the rebalancing threshold.
-If one asset class is out of balance by 2 percent, should you rebalance?
+What is your rebalancing threshold?
 Many advisors use a threshold of above 3 percent or above 5 percent.
 You can also use a dollar amount as the threshold to limit smaller transactions and unnecessary costs.
 Again, this threshold should be detailed in your procedures manual.

 Other rebalancing factors to consider include:

 - Taxes.
 Selling assets can generate capital gains and losses—but understanding your client's tax situation will give you the time to offset any gains before year-end.
 You may also need to develop procedures specific to retirement accounts.